-In connection with the Due Diligence Requirements, we will undertake in the Securitization Regulation Agreement that among other things we (i) will retain on an ongoing basis a material net economic interest in the transaction constituted by the issuance of the Notes of not less than 5% in the form specified in Article 6(3)(a) of the Securitization Regulations; (ii) will not sell, hedge or otherwise enter into any credit risk mitigation, short position or any other credit risk hedge with respect to the Retained Interest or the Reference Obligations, except to the extent permitted in accordance with Article 6 of the Securitization Regulations; and (iii) will provide on a monthly basis loan-level disclosure in respect of the Reference Obligations in the form of the reporting template set out in Annex 2 (Underlying Exposures - Residential Real Estate) to Commission Delegated Regulation (EU) 2020/1224 that applies for the purpose of the EU Transparency Requirements, as such reporting template is published on the website of the European Securities and Markets Authority as of the date of this Memorandum.
+In connection with the Due Diligence Requirements, we will undertake in the Securitization Regulation Agreement that among other things we (i) will retain on an ongoing basis a material net economic interest in the transaction constituted by the issuance of the Notes of not less than 5% in the form specified in Article 6(3)(a) of the Securitization Regulations; (ii) will not sell, hedge or otherwise enter into any credit risk mitigation, short position or any other credit risk hedge with respect to the Retained Interest or the Reference Obligations, except to the extent permitted in accordance with Article 6 of the Securitization Regulations; (iii) will provide on a monthly basis loan-level disclosure in respect of the Reference Obligations in the form of the reporting template set out in Annex 2 (Underlying Exposures - Residential Real Estate) to Commission Delegated Regulation (EU) 2020/1224 that applies for the purpose of the EU Transparency Requirements, as such reporting template is published on the website of the European Securities and Markets Authority as of the date of this Memorandum; and (iv) will provide on a monthly basis investor reporting in respect of the Notes in the form of the reporting template set out in Annex 12 (Investor Report - Non-ABCP Securitisation) to Commission Delegated Regulation (EU) 2020/1224 that applies for the purpose of the EU Transparency Requirements, as such reporting template is published on the website of the European Securities and Markets Authority as of the date of this Memorandum.
 You are required to independently assess and determine the sufficiency for the purposes of complying with the Due Diligence Requirements of the information described under "Securitization Regulation Agreement" and in this Memorandum generally.
-See "Securitization Regulation Agreement" and "Risk Factors - Risks Related to the Notes Being Linked to the Reference Pool - Applicability of Federal, State and Local Laws - Legislative or Regulatory Actions Could Adversely Affect Our Business Activities and the Reference Pool".
+See "Securitization Regulation Agreement" and "Risk Factors - Risks Related to the Notes Being Linked to the Reference Pool - Applicability of Federal, State and Local Laws - Regulatory Rules Applicable to Investment in Asset-Backed Securities May Apply to Investors in the Notes and/or Adversely Affect the Liquidity of the Notes".